moxaPanchal/Authenticator/readme.txt

-config.php - configure database
-login.php - allows user to login
-register.php - allows user to login
-welcome.php - if user was able to login redirect him to welcome page logout.php - allows user to logout
+config.php - configure database.
+It connects the .php files to database, which allows the application to authenticate the user.

+index.php - This file allows user to login.
+If the user has not verified their email, this page will not allow the user to login.
+Moreover, if the user types in the incorrect     email or password, this page will throw an error and not let the user login.

+register.php - At first, if user inputs the email which is already registered, it will say that the email is already registered.
+Next, if the user enters different passwords in password and confirm password fields, it will say that passwords do not match.

+welcome.php - If the user is able to log in, he/she will be redirected to welcome page.
+This page will display a message that will display automatically display the users name.
+If user has entered "user345" as username, this page will say Welcome user345.

+logout.php - When the user will click on logout button, the user will be logged out of his/her account